The RetroBeat: Nintendo’s legendary Star Fox turns 25, but does it have a future?

 Of course, the original Star Fox is also on the SNES Classic Edition.
 It’s strange playing it all these years later.
 Although the graphics are outdated, there’s still a novelty to the simple geometric shapes that make up the ships, enemies, and worlds.
 And it’s still satisfying to do barrel rolls and shoot down bosses.

 I’m not sure what kind of a future Star Fox has.
 At some point, I expect Nintendo to look at the series again when it needs a new title for the Switch.
 But Nintendo has tried for years to find a way to evolve the series with little success.
 The Switch’s limited hardware means that Nintendo can’t go back to using Star Fox as a technical showpiece.
-I’m not sure how you make Star Fox exciting again.
+I’m not sure how to make Star Fox exciting again.

 But whatever the series’ future becomes, the original Star Fox deserves that special place in our hearts that it barrel rolled into 25 years ago.